Susan Strasberg

 Susan Elizabeth Strasberg (May 22, 1938 – January 21, 1999) was an American stage, film, and television actress.
 Thought to be the next Hepburn-type ingenue, she was nominated for a Tony Award at age 18, playing the title role in The Diary of Anne Frank.
 She appeared on the covers of LIFE and Newsweek in 1955.
-A close friend of Marilyn Monroe and Richard Burton, she wrote two best-selling tell-all books.
+A close friend of Marilyn Monroe, she wrote two best-selling tell-all books.
 Her later career primarily consisted of slasher and horror films, followed by TV roles, by the 1980s.

 Biography

 Early life

 Strasberg was born in New York City to theatre director and drama coach Lee Strasberg of the Actors Studio and former actress Paula Strasberg.
-Her brother, John, is an acting coach.
+Her brother John is an acting coach.
 Her father was born in what is now Ukraine, and her mother in New York City.
 They were both from Jewish families who emigrated from Europe.

 Strasberg attended the Professional Children's School, and then spent time at both The High School of Music & Art and the High School of Performing Arts.
 She also did some modelling.